What this plugin can do for you

 Support for HTTP2/Server Push

-Yes, on install and activation the plugin, first time users will be asked to enter their email address (used to sign-up for an account at cloudflare.com) and their user API key.
+Yes, on install and activation of the plugin, first time users will be asked to enter their email address (used to sign-up for an account at cloudflare.com) and either an API Token or their API key.
 This is needed to support all the features offered by the plugin.

 You can review the recommended settings that are applied here.